lauslim12/expert-systems/README.md

 - Responsive web design with complete `a11y` support with React and TypeScript.
 - Built with performance in mind and deployed natively on a Cloud Platform.
 - Fully unit-tested with 100% code coverage.
-- Simple, intuitive UI for a good user experience (includes 404 page!).
+- Simple, intuitive UI for a good user experience (includes 404 page and dark mode!).

 ## Requirements